 G1.
 Competency Restoration: SH addition 45 beds, WSH addition 40 beds, ESH addition of 50 beds Key Milestones Bed occupancy with forensic patients.
 Status/End Dates Complete Anticipated Outcome & Assumptions Serves overall plan to add beds and expand State Hospital forensic bed capacity to meet Court ordered requirements.
 Results Achieved & Barriers to Completion The Legislature funded the requests to operate 45 additional beds in Steilacoom Unit and the South Hall 5 ward and convert 60 civil beds to 42 forensic beds on two wards at WSH.
 South Hall's S5 expanded from 15 beds to 30.
 S5 reached full patient capacity in fall 2018.
 Steilacoom Unit BHTC opened on WSH's campus in late August 2019.
 WSH's wards' final configurations resulted in 40 new beds instead of 42, accommodating a seclusion room on each ward.
 E4 started admitting patients on Feb.
 8, 2021, and E3 started admitting patients on Feb.
 15, 2021.
 The Legislature funded the request to renovate two 25-bed forensic competency restoration units at ESH.
 ESH's Ward 1N3 opened June 1, 2020.
 Ward 3N3 opened Aug.
 3, 2020.
 G2.
 Compe tency Restoration: Coordinate with forensic mental health system partners.
-Key Regular meetings with county stakeholders Milestones Status/End Ongoing Dates Anticipated To meet or exceed the restoration rates at both state hospitals.
+Key Milestones Regular meetings with county stakeholders Status/End Dates Ongoing

+Anticipated To meet or exceed the restoration rates at both state hospitals.
 Outcome & Barring trigger events, hard closure date for YCRP was Dec.
 31, 2021, Assumptions and for Cascade Unit was June 30, 2024.
 Results The last patient transferred from YCRP on July 26, 2021.
 The program Achieved & officially closed on Aug.
 14. Comprehensive finished all close out activities Barriers to per the ramp down plan.
 Completion Cascade Unit began its ramp down at the end of May 2024.
-On June 11, 2024, all residents had transferred to WSH, SCRP, or OCRP (only one resident to C2 Compo OCRP).
-Cascade Unit closed to class members on June 28, 2024. tency Restoration: Provide Restoration Treatment at YCRP and at DSHS • Health & Treatment Center - Maple Lane Campus - Cascade Unit Key Restore patients to competency.
+On June 11, 2024, all residents had transferred to WSH, SCRP, or OCRP (only one resident to OCRP).
+Cascade Unit closed to Class Members on June 28, 2024.
+G3.
+Compe tency Restoration: Provide Restoration Treatment at YCRP and at DSHS Behavioral Health & Treatment Center - Maple Lane Campus - Cascade Unit Key Restore patients to competency.
 Milestones Status/End Complete Dates Anticipated Obtain data needed from counties in order to meet Court ordered Outcome & reporting requirements.
 Assumptions Results The Quality Assurance program for competency reports began Nov.
 1, 2017.
-Achieved & Forensic evaluator supervisors use a manual of standards for competency Barriers to evaluations and audit competency evaluation reports written by their direct Completion reports.
-During Q3 2024, 100-percent of forensic evaluators had competency evaluation reports audited by supervisors.
-A total of 162 competency evaluation reports addited by supervisors.
-A total of 102 competency G4.
-Compe tency Restoration: Provide Restoration Treatment at DSHS Behavioral Health & The second se Center - Steilacoom Unit.
-Key Open Steilacoom Unit; Restore patients to competency Milestones Status/End Complete; Ongoing Dates
+Achieved & Forensic evaluator supervisors use a manual of standards for competency Barriers to evaluations and audit competency evaluation reports written by their direct Completion reports. · tency Restoration: Provide Restoration Treatment at DSHS Behavioral Health & Center - Steilacoom Unit.
+Key Open Steilacoom Unit; Restore patients to competency Milestones Status/End Complete; Ongoing Dates Anticipated Identified alternate facility capacity to meet Trueblood compliance.
+Outcome & Collaborated with Court parties to open the facility.
+Assumptions To meet or exceed the restoration rates at both state hospitals.
+Results On May 12, 2025, the census was 27.
+Achieved & Barriers to Currently, there are two vacant IC position and three on-call positions Completion On December 4, 2024 Burner Leadwides because the grown and grown On December 1, 2024 Byron Lockridge became the permanent program director for the Steilacoom Unit.
+The clinical services manager was filled on December 16, 2024, by Dr. Woods.
+Dr. Woods finished NEO in December and started in Steilacoom Unit officially in January.